 Still the American transit inspired Wild to create his fully integrated boussole theodolite, the Wild T0, which was the first boussole instrument with diametric reading of the boussole.
 Another first was the Wild T1A, a theodolite with an automatic compensator for the vertical circle.
 It was the successor of the Wild T1.

 The use of conventional stadia hairs allowed to measure slope distances with these theodolites.
 Getting those into a chart required calculation of the horizontal distance from them using the slope distance and vertical angle.
 On the road towards the first electronic theodolites and total stations this issue was overcome by optical distance meters that allowed for automatic horizontal reduction of the slope distance.
-Examples of these instruments are the 1960s Zeiss BRT 006, the 1952 Wild RDH and 1963 Wild RDS in the collection, but also by adding electronic distance meters (EDMs) on top of existing theodolites like the 1963/76 Wild T2 - DI3S and the 1990 Wild T2 mod - Di1000 combinations.
+Examples of these instruments are the 1960s Zeiss BRT 006, the 1952 Wild RDH and 1963 Wild RDS in the collection, but also by adding electronic distance meters (EDMs) on top of existing theodolites like the 1976 Wild Di3S / 1963 T2 and the 1990 Wild T2 mod - Di1000 combinations.

 If you have any questions and/or remarks please let me know.

 Surveyor's crosses...
 Geodetic Sextants...
 Theodolites...
 Total Stations...
 Levels...
 Standards...
 Tools...
 Firms...